ctgallagher4/driveshaft/readme.md

 DriveShaft is a lightweight thread pool designed to **bridge the gap between async and sync Rust**.
 It lets you **spawn synchronous closures** that execute on dedicated worker threads — each thread holding a long-lived, mutable context of your choosing (e.g. a RocksDB instance, a database connection, or some custom state).

-This is especially useful when integrating **blocking libraries** (like RocksDB, SQLite, image processing, etc.) into an async application without blocking the runtime.
+This is especially useful when integrating **blocking libraries** (like RocksDB, SQLite, image processing, etc.) into an async application without blocking the runtime or when you need a simple way to spawn cpu intense operations from your async runtime.

 ---